 Shelf-stable, nutrient-dense food is what people who struggle with food insecurity need most.
 Although you may think a donation of chips, candy, or other treats might help break up the monotony of the typical donations, the food bank representatives I spoke with assured me they receive more than enough junk food, and that high-quality, nutritious foods are what they really need.

 "We get a lot of [unhealthy] snacks," says Kaupp.
 "Obviously, people need snack foods as a treat too, but you'd be surprised at how much we get."
-Morris echoes the sentiment.
-"Although we love the generosity, we really don't need more candy or soda or anything like that," he says.
+Morris echoes the sentiment: "Although we love the generosity, we really don't need more candy or soda or anything like that."

 Damaged, Unlabeled, or Home-Canned Food